ToHe-MT/PaintingServer/README.md

 # Painting Database Admin Dashboard

+Websites that have CRUD Applications and  that is designed to hold a paintings data.

 This is my first full-stack Non-Tutorial Projects.

 Aims to Train my DB Architecture.
 Design the schema, relations, and validations in both Server and Client